 If given the chance, I will go on for hours about how much I love having a hands-free pumping bra.
 Many pumping bras are bustiers, but I recently was given the opportunity to try out a Clip and Pump Hands-Free Pumping Bra – it has a different design, with an attachment that clips to your nursing bra.

 (Transparency note: I was given a Clip and Pump bra by Aeroflow to review.
 I used it for a week before writing this post, and the opinions here are my own.
-I was not otherwise compensated for writing this review.)
+I was not otherwise compensated for writing this review.
+This post may contain affiliate links.
+More info here.)

 I started exclusively pumping when my first baby was about three weeks old.
 I had no idea what I was doing (I didn’t even know you were supposed to take the pump parts apart to wash them!), and I definitely didn’t know about hands-free pumping.
 I spent those early weeks holding my breast shields in place with my hands while trying to juggle other stuff like replacing the baby’s pacifier without spilling breast milk.